ecg-icas/icas/src/source/reference/get-campaign-linkedads.rst

    - ``api_ro`` or ``console_ro``

  * - Accept
-   - ``application/sellside.campaign-linkedads-list-v1+json``
+   - ``application/sellside.campaign-linkedad-list-v1+json``

 This endpoint will return the linkedAds of the specified campaign.
-A linkedAd is the reference of an ad in a campaign, with possible overrides.
+A linkedAd (:ref:`Campaign Linked Ads <campaign-linked-ads>`) is the reference of an ad in a campaign, with possible overrides.
 A single linkedAd has the following response model structure:

 .. include:: ../examples/campaign-ad-response.rst